arencrg/Vivixx-Term-3/day3/DAY3CHALLENGE.md

->Create a markdown page that shows the differences in atleast 3 different js libraries 1.1.
-Display Logos and description in your own words 1.2.
-Show Code examples
-1.3.
-Best Use Cases - when is it best used
-1.4.
-"Personal" Ratings for each
->Discuss the differences between a library and a framework
->MOST IMPORTANT = store all the code samples in a single github repository - use a README.md file (use http://dillinger.io/ for ease)

 # What is the difference between Frameworks and Libraries?

 ### Frameworks

 Frameworks are application skeletons that sometimes have their own specific syntaxes and quirks, but they already have the common application functionalities expected to perform basic tasks.
 It is the foundation of the code we're writing — all we have to do is arrange everything to get our project up and running, and then call libraries for more specific tasks and bonus features.

 ### Libraries